corinnedaigle3/README/README.md

 -	Random spawn - The teddy bear in the maze randomly picks one of three locations to spawn at the start of the game.

--	Correct item identification - Score will only increase if all the correct items are placed in the correct slots.
+-	Correct item identification - Score will only increase if all the correct items are placed in the proper slots.

 -	Sleep logic - to counteract getting caught by the parents, the player can make their way to the bed to fake sleep, and cancel the end of the game.

+<br>BP_Planets (All planets minus Earth and Jupiter) -

+- Set the speed of the planets

+- Moves the planets along a predetermined path

 <br><br>